A branching particle system as a model of semipushed fronts: Convergence to the CSBP

-where $O(\delta)$ is a quantity bounded $C\delta$ for some constant $C>0$ that does not depend on $L$, $x$, and $y$.
-The proof of Lemma \ref{lemf} is divided in three parts: \begin{enumerate} \item We first prove that $N'_u$ is well approximated by $C_0e^{(\mu-\beta)L}Z'_{(1-\delta)u}$ for large values of $L$, by controlling the first and second moments of $N'$ (Lemma \ref{lem1:N} and Lemma \ref{lem2:N}). \item Then, we show that $Z'$ does not vary two much between times $(1-\delta)u$ and $u$ for $\delta$ small enough with a similar argument. \item Finally, we recall why $Z_u'$ (resp. $N'_u$) is a good approximation of $Z_u$ (resp. $N_u$) for $L$ large enough. \end{enumerate} Let us first bound the first and second moment of $N'$.
-As in Section \ref{sec:moment:est}, we estimate its first moment in the pushed regime (that is under (\ref{hpushed})) and the second moment in the weakly pushed regime ($i.e.$ under (\ref{hwp})).
+The proof of Lemma \ref{lemf} is divided into three parts: \begin{enumerate} \item We first prove that $N'_u$ is well approximated by $d_\infty e^{(\mu-\beta)L}Z'_{(1-\delta)u}$ for large values of $L$, by controlling the first and second moments of $N'$ (see Lemma \ref{lem1:N} and Lemma \ref{lem2:N}). \item Then, we show that $Z'$ does not vary much between times $(1-\delta)u$ and $u$ for $\delta$ small enough with a similar argument. \item Finally, we recall why $Z_u'$ (resp. $N'_u$) is a good approximation of $Z_u$ (resp. $N_u$) for $L$ large enough. \end{enumerate} We now move to the moment estimates.
+As in Section \ref{sec:moment:est}, we estimate the first moment of $N'$ under (\ref{hpushed}) and bound its second moment under (\ref{hwp}).